FetalveroSean/WD-Seatwork-2/README.md

 </p>

 **Short Description:**
-A multi-page web project featuring characters from *The Beginning After the End*, with added creativity, transitions, and animation to make each page unique.
+A multi-page web project featuring characters from *The Beginning After the End*, with added creativity, transitions, and animation to make each page unique and fun.

 ---